 The 2020 Oklahoma Hall of Fame Honorees are: Calvin J. Anthony, Stillwater; Gary Batton, Clayton; Martha Burger, Oklahoma City; Charles Dennis “Denny” Cresap, Afton; Terry Stuart Forst, Waurika; Stephen M. Prescott, M.D., Oklahoma City; Francis Rooney, Tulsa; and John W. Smith, Del City.

 The 2020 Class was formally inducted into the Oklahoma Hall of Fame on Thursday, November 12 in a virtual broadcast of the Induction ceremony.
 This historic event is available to watch for FREE on the Oklahoma Hall of Fame’s Facebook page and YouTube channel.
 OETA will air the Induction Ceremony on Saturday, November 14 at 3:00 PM and Sunday, November 15 at 10:00 AM.

-This year’s Induction Ceremony will include each Honoree’s acceptance remarks, presenters’ remarks, video biographies and special musical performances by the 2020 Ambassador of Goodwill, Kyle Dillingham, all hosted by Oklahoma Hall of Fame Members Becky Dixon and J.C.
-Watts, Jr. The 2020 Honorees will be recognized in November with the unveiling of their portraits at the Oklahoma Hall of Fame and Gaylord-Pickens Museum and their biographies, photos and videos will be accessible through interactive exhibits in the Museum.
+This year’s Induction Ceremony includes each Honoree’s acceptance remarks, presenters’ remarks, video biographies and special musical performances by the 2020 Ambassador of Goodwill, Kyle Dillingham, all hosted by Oklahoma Hall of Fame Members Becky Dixon and J.C.
+Watts, Jr. The 2020 Honorees will be recognized in November with the unveiling of their portraits at the Oklahoma Hall of Fame and Gaylord-Pickens Museum and their biographies, photos, and videos will be accessible through interactive exhibits in the Museum.
 In addition, the Inductees are recognized on granite monuments in the Heritage Plaza at the Oklahoma State Fairgrounds.

 Calvin J. Anthony | Stillwater